adamrork/paratrin/README.md

 # Paratrin
-A Bash wrapper for the Trinity RNA-Seq transcriptome assembler that dynamically generates and executes commands in parallel.
+A Bash wrapper for the Trinity RNA-Seq transcriptome assembler that dynamically generates and executes Trinity commands in parallel.

 # Installation
 Paratrin is a Bash script and requires no installation.
 You can obtain Paratrin by cloning this repository with the following command: